EvoHull/Tapirs/docs/About/design.md

 - qc.smk
 - report.smk

 Each of these snakemake rules is run by the main snakefile at the appropriate time.
 Having separate rules for different sections of the workflow (eg quality control, qc.smk) allows better organisation and simplification of each component within the workflow.
 In our experience this makes the workflow much more understandable and easier to modify.
+You can usually deactivate a rule by commenting out its `include rules/name.smk` line in the top level snakefile.
+You may also have to comment out its outputs from rule All.
 ## reports
 Reports are written by some of the programs.
 Snakemake will also write an overall report.
 ## scripts